 Kananaskis Nordic Spa

-Icefields Parkway
+Drive the Icefields Parkway

-It’s important to plan your day carefully with all the sightseeing stops to make along the way.
-We’ve made it easy for you in our guide about getting from Banff to Jasper!
 Want someone else to take the wheel?
 This popular tour is designed to let you enjoy sightseeing along the Icefields Parkway as well as a stop at Lake Louise.

-Calgary
+Explore Calgary

 You may start your trip here by flying into the Calgary International Airport, and “Cowtown” is definitely worth some of your time.
 Being the largest city in Alberta, it offers many activities for many tastes!
 Explore the city’s growing foodie and brewery scene, experience local art projects, and take in the brand new National Music Centre or the award-winning Public Library.
-We’ve covered all the options for you in our guide of things to do in Calgary.
+We’ve covered all the options in our guide to things to do in Calgary.

 Don’t Forget